kubic71/kubic71.github.io/_posts/2021-03-23-meaning-of-life.md

 Solid core values that you stand by build powerful shield against temptations that derail you.
 Firmly, but gracefully refuse to play other people's games when those games aren't compatible with your path.
 Choose to play your game.
 You will find it easier to defend against many types of selfish manipulation that hide behind seemingly good intents.

 ### Accept that your beliefs will change
 Your values may change as you get older and gain more experience and wisdom, but having a well though-out list of the ultimate goals which you tweak as you go through life is incredibly useful nevertheless.
-Having a purpose is essential to living valuable and fulfilled life.
-Accept that you will never be perfect.
+You can check out how [this page](https://github.com/kubic71/kubic71.github.io/commits/main/_posts/2021-03-23-meaning-of-life.md) has changed overtime, in line with my own changing views and opinions.
+Having some concrete purpose is essential to living a valuable and fulfilled life, even though it is always subject to change.
+Accept that it will never be perfect, accept that you will never be perfect.
 Nobody is and never will be.

 ## Be kind to the people you love